Building a Case After a Dog Bite Injury

 Wrongful Death – If the dog bite victim loses his or her life as a result of a dog mauling incident, the victim’s family can file a claim for wrongful death damages.
 The victim’s survivors may be able to obtain compensation for the following: The victim’s medical care costs before death, Funeral expenses, Burial and memorial service costs, Loss of companionship, and Loss of household services.

 Speak to a Well-Versed Dog Bite Attorney

 The injuries caused by a dog bite can have far-reaching repercussions.
 If you or a loved one was recently bitten by a dog, obtaining proficient legal counsel is important.
-A skilled attorney will carefully investigate the case and help you obtain a full compensation.
+A skilled injury attorney will carefully investigate the case and help you obtain full compensation.

 The attorneys at Martinez & Schill, LLP are exceptionally skilled in challenging dog bite cases.
 The firm understands that following a dog bite, most victims will experience severe financial difficulty.
 As a result, the dedicated team at Martinez & Schill, LLP works hard in ensuring injured victims obtain the maximum amount of compensation available.
 Consider scheduling a no-obligation consultation with the firm today.